Many writers struggle with plotting. In this post, What Is A Plot?, we define a plot and tell you how to use it in a story.

 - Once you have your plot, there are many ways to outline a novel.
 Use the one that suits you best.

 *Reference: According to Gustav Freytag, a German writer, a traditional plot is made of: 1.
 Exposition: The exposition is generally the first quarter or beginning of your book.
 The story begins when the main characters and setting are introduced.
 The conflict or main problem is also established.
 The inciting moment introduces the problem.
 2. Rising Action: This is normally the middle of your book (the second and third quarters).
 Rising action means that a series of events occur that move us closer to the conflict.
-The main characters have been established when these complications are introduced.
 The storyteller uses tension, cliffhangers, and pacing to get the most out of the rising action.
 3. Climax: The climax occurs in the last quarter, or ending, of your book.
-Your protagonist faces your antagonist after a major event forces the confrontation.
 Your protagonist must overcome their enemy, their own fears, or challenges.
 This part is packed with drama, action, and excitement.
 Your characters also undergo some sort of change here.
 4. Falling Action: The falling action occurs in the last quarter, after the climax.
 The author ties up loose ends.
 This is sometimes known as the winding up of the story.
 The conflict is mostly resolved and the main character evaluates their part in the story.
 5. Resolution: This is at the end of the falling action.
 The conflict is over.
 The story has ended.
 You can also have a denouement here.
 This is generally a paragraph (or a few concluding paragraphs) that resolves any remaining issues and ends the story.

 Suggested Plotting Reading: